Get Your Questions Answered as a Future Residential Graduate Student

 Find general information regarding your life as a graduate student at Liberty University below or call (434) 592-4044 during normal business hours with any questions you may have.

 We look forward to serving you and welcoming you to the Liberty family!

 - Resident students are responsible to pay the activity fee (in addition to tuition).

 - John W. Rawlings School of Divinity students pay an additional activity fee.
 Please review the cost of tuition.

-All admission requirements are specific to the degree in which you apply for.
-Your personalized Student Checklist is available to you once you have applied and have claimed your myLU account.
+All admission requirements are specific to the degree for which you are applying.
+Your personalized Student Checklist is available to you once you have applied and claimed your myLU account.
 You can also view each degree program’s requirements on our degree program page.